 Community Garden update.
 The temporary tap kept leaking so the water company took it.
 For now, water is being brought manually via buckets.
 We are looking for a permanent solution.
 The garden is very productive and beautiful.

 Council Terms are up this month.
 We are unable to hold elections with the building shut down and semi-annual meetings postponed.
 That also means we haven’t gotten to do much in person recruiting or looking for volunteers.
 Thanks to Nancy for all her hard work on the PPP.
 The council selects the treasurer, they do not need to be a member of the council.
 There is a transition plan in place, but its delayed for now.
-Steve, Nancy, Sarah, Mary, Brenton are up.
+Steve, Sue, Nancy, Sarah, Mary, & Brenton are up.
 Thanks to everyone for their continued service.

 Pastor’s Report: